Monday, June 30, 2014

 (02-02-1929 to 06-13-2014)

-Sometime the world is a sad place to live in.
-No matter how many times you hear the old saying--You can be sure of only two things—death and taxes--the truth of it never really sinks in until you have to stand at the graveside of someone you love.
-Death respects no one.
-No one rises above it.
-No one escapes it.
-No one cheats it.
-Miller will miss the lady who reigned our little town from the corner of Beryl and Wardley.
-She was a Steel Magnolia long before Steel Magnolia hit the big screen.
+Sometimes the world is a sad place to live in.
+No matter how many times you hear the old saying—You can be sure of only two things in life: death and taxes—the truth of it never really sinks in until you stand at the graveside of someone you love.
+Then it hits you right between the eyes—death respects no one, no one rises above it, no one escapes it, and no one cheats it.
+Death came to our little town recently and escorted Mrs. Silivia home—to heaven, where her husband, Earl, is no doubt waiting for her with open arms.
+Miller will miss the lady who reigned over our little town from the corner of Beryl and Wardley.
+She was a tried-and-true Steel Magnolia long before the movie Steel Magnolias hit the big screen.
+It was certainly a pretty, if somewhat sad, picture to have all five Eaton girls home for the first time in too many years to remember.
+Their grandmother would have been proud.
 Rest in peace, Miss Silivia.
 You will be missed.

-If you’re thinking that there will be no gossip, then you’d be mistaken.
-Miss Silivia herself would be the first to tell us we need to get on with business as usual.
-So in honor of Miller’s true Steel Magnolia here is the latest tantalizing tidbits hot off the streets.
-There is a great deal of excitement out at the farm as the day of the wedding approaches.
-The Golden Years Peace Corpser spent the weekend in Miller.
-Mama Golden Years had to oversee the bride’s photoshoot.
-Pappa hung out at The Filling Station and filled the crew in on the advantages of using mosquito netting.
-Go figure!!
-Our farmboy just smiles, nods, and marks the days off the calendar.
-He's a might impatient, it seems.
-Farmboy isn’t the only one marking days on the calendar, these days.
-It has come to this blogger's attention that Our Man of Steel, Mr. DD himself, has taken a vow to abstain from dating for a year.
-He's made it five months; only seven more to go.
-That might account for the surly attitude of late.
-This blogger wouldn’t be surprised if old DT down at the water office doesn’t have a pool on whether or not he makes it a whole year.
+In honor of Miller’s Steel Magnolia, who prided herself on knowing everything going on in our little town, here are the latest tantalizing tidbits, hot off the streets.
+There is a great deal of excitement out at the farm as the wedding of the year approaches.
+Farmboy (FB) and Snowbird (SB) will tie the knot after what seems like the longest courtship in history.
+The Golden Years Peace Corpsers—if there is such a word.
+No matter.
+SB’s ’rents spent the weekend in Miller.
+Mama GYPC had to oversee the bride’s photo shoot.
+Papa GYPC hung out at The Filling Station and filled the crew in on the advantages of using mosquito netting in the tropics.
+FB just smiles, nods, and marks the days off the calendar.
+He’s a mite impatient, it seems.
+FB isn’t the only one marking days on the calendar.
+It has come to this blogger’s attention that Our Man of Steel (MoS), Mr. DD himself, has taken a vow to abstain from dating for a year.
+He’s stuck to his guns for five months; only seven more to go.
+That might account for his surly attitude of late.
+This blogger wouldn’t be surprised if DT down at the water office doesn’t have a pool on whether or not MoS/DD makes it a whole year.
 If such a pool exists, then you can read about it here.
-From DT’s lips to the internet blog post so millions (okay that might be stretching the truth a little) of readers can read about it.
+From DT’s lips to the internet blog post, so millions (okay, that might be stretching the truth a little) of readers can place their bets.
 Don’t you just love technology?

-It’s summer, and that means higher utility bills.
-One way to conserve energy and lower your bill is to turn your AC unit down when you leave the house in the morning.
-Or should you turn it up?
+Meanwhile, folks, it’s summer, and that means higher utility bills.
+One way to conserve energy and lower your bill is to turn your AC unit up when you leave the house in the morning.
+Or should you turn it down?
 Neither sounds right.
 Either way, 78° is the recommended temperature for the daytime hours when no one is home.
-Not only does it save you money, it helps reduce the drain on the power grid, so we have less brownouts and rolling blackouts.
-Make it a habit.
+The higher temperature makes a huge difference for all of us.
+It saves you money, and it helps reduce the drain on the power grid, so there are fewer brownouts and rolling blackouts.
+Win-win.
+Make it a habit to set the thermostat at 78°.
 Don’t worry, the cats will survive, and you will save enough dinero to buy them that fancy cat food they crave.
+Meow!
+Meow!
 Nuff said.

 Like us on Facebook.